 All opinions expressed are my own.

-In Stanthorpe I stayed at Grovely House Bed and Breakfast.
+In Stanthorpe, I stayed at Grovely House Bed and Breakfast.
 Run by Faith Simon who lives elsewhere but pops in during the afternoon offering afternoon tea and back for a cooked breakfast in the morning.
-And she makes a delicous selection of jams too available to purchase.
+And she makes a delicious selection of jams too available to purchase.